 • Your personal information may be accessed by and processed outside the European Economic Area - including by staff operating outside the EEA who work for one of our suppliers or agents (this includes staff engaged in, for example, the fulfilment of your enquiry or booking, reps, or the provision of support services).
 Where your personal data is transferred outside of the EEA, we require that appropriate safeguards are in place.

-• We retain information for a reasonable time period so that it allows us to process for our legitimate interests, for example, to exercise our legal rights or defend ourselves against claims.
+• We retain information for a reasonable period so that it allows us to process for our legitimate interests, for example, to exercise our legal rights or defend ourselves against claims.

 6. Holding of your personal data